open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 While it is possible to create "Process" spans and correlate those with consumer traces in certain cases, this is not something that can be generally required.
-Therefore, it is more feasible to require the creation of "Deliver" spans to correlate producer with consumer traces.
-A "Deliver" span must link to the "Create" spans of all messages that are handled by the respective "Deliver" operation.
+Therefore, it is more feasible to require the creation of "Deliver" spans (for push-based APIs) or "Receive" spans (for pull-based APIs) to correlate producer with consumer traces.

+##### Instrumenting push-based scenarios

+In push-based consumer scenarios, the delivery of messages is not initiated by the application code.
+Instead, callbacks or handlers are registered and then called by messaging SDKs to forward messages to the application.

+A "Deliver" span covers the call of such a callback or handler, and should link to the "Create" spans of all messages that are forwarded via the respective call.
 Depending on the use case, "Deliver" spans can correlate with "Process" spans or other spans modelling processing operations.

 The operation modelled by the "Deliver" span does not strictly refer to receiving the message from intermediaries, but instead refers to the